Amusing Permutation Representations of Group Extensions: Overview of the technique

-Let $G$ and $H$ denote finite groups.
-We may assume that both are given as subgroups of permutation groups: Say $G\subset \Sigma_m$ and $H \subset \Sigma_n$.
+Let $G$ and $H$ denote finite groups where both are given as subgroups of permutation groups: Say $G\subset \Sigma_m$ and $H \subset \Sigma_n$.
 For example, if $h\in H$, then the map $f_h: k \mapsto hk$ represents $H$ as a subgroup of the set of permutations of the underlying set of $H$.
 Consider the semi-direct product $W=G^n \rtimes H$ in which $H$ acts on the factors of $G^n$ by permuting the coordinates.
 The group $W$ fits into a split short exact sequence

 For convenience of computation, we express the permutation group $\Sigma_n$ of which $H$ is a subgroup as the set of permutation matrices.
 Let denote the $j\/$th standard unit vector in $\R^n$.
 Then a permutation $\sigma \in \Sigma_n$ is given as the matrix $(e_{\sigma 1}, e_{\sigma 2}, \ldots, e_{\sigma n})$.
 In our experience, there is always some miscommunication in this formula.
 So for example, the $3$-cycle $(1,2,3) \in \Sigma_3$ corresponds to the matrix